Meditation Teacher, Yoga Instructor, Mindfulness Coach

 As a dharma and meditation teacher, Audra weaves the esoteric teachings seamlessly with the personal, inspiring students to take the two wings of practice-- wisdom and compassion--into the simple moments that make up the content of their daily lives.

-She is deeply connected to the fact that even the practice can become a trap and an identity, in and of itself--something else to shed.
+She is deeply connected to the fact that even the practice can become a trap and an identity, in and of itself.
 It is through humor, lightness, and not taking herself so seriously that she continues to to disentangle herself from spiritual materialism, the white supremacist hierarchy, the patriarchy, and the spiritual bypassing that is so prevalent in the wellness world.

 Pre-Pandemic, Audra owned and operated a chain of highly successful yoga studios in Portland, Oregon--Love Hive Yoga, and Free Love Yoga.
-Currently, she continues to teach in person at The People's Yoga, and offers online classes with Free Love Yoga, her own baby company.
+Currently, she continues to teach in person at The People's Yoga, and offers online classes with Charm, her own baby company.
 You can catch up with her on her podcast and listen to her change her mind, think it over, and try again.
-Once a year, Audra teaches an international retreat, stay tuned for details.
+Once a year, Audra teaches an international retreat.
+We are going to Portugal in 2024--grab your spot before they are all gone.

-Audra is busy working toward her graduate degree in clinical psychology with a focus on somatics at Antioch, and is one year into a two year teacher training program to be certified as a meditation and mindfulness teacher with Jack Kornfield and Tara Brach.
-Through this training she has connected deeply with the work of Sebene selassie and Konda Mason.
-She is grateful to her longtime, steadfast teachers Manorama, Christina Sell, and Jasmine Tarkeshi.
+Audra earned her Masters degree in Clinical Psychology at Antioch University, and is certified as a meditation and mindfulness teacher with Jack Kornfield and Tara Brach.
+Through this training she has connected deeply with the work of Sebene Selassie and Konda Mason.
+She is grateful to her longtime, steadfast teachers Manorama, Todd Jackson, Christina Sell, and Jasmine Tarkeshi.

 I take what Audra teaches me in yoga class into my own teaching.
 How to be authentic and real with my students.
 I even have used the sentence--we are all humans having a human experience--to help my students be kinder to themselves.
 I say one of the greatest gifts of the pandemic is that I've had to learn to be more self-compassionate, something Audra demonstrates to her students every day.